AY2526S1-CS2103T-T14-3/tp/docs/DeveloperGuide.md

 ### Marking a restaurant as not visited: unmark

 1. Marking a restaurant in the restaurant directory as not visited
     * Prerequisites: There must be at least one restaurant in the current directory.

     1. Test case: `unmark 1` <br>
        Expected: The 1st restaurant is unmarked.
-The output box shows the corresponding details of the unmarked restaurant.
+The output box shows the corresponding details of the unmarked restaurant.<br>

 2. Missing index
     * Prerequisites: None.

     1. Test case: `unmark`<br>
        Expected: No restaurant is unmarked.
-The output box will display an error message indicating an invalid command and the syntax for the unmark command.
+The output box will display an error message indicating an invalid command and the syntax for the unmark command.<br>

 3. Providing an invalid index
     * Prerequisites: There is less than 100 restaurants in the current directory.

     1. Test case: `unmark 100`<br>